tomvandig/eccg/README.md

 This example shows the **virtual entity** `A.B` is itself a valid entity because it can operate as a new entity under a new identifier separate from `A` and `B`, and receive components itself.

-Naturally, this behavior can be nested further into the graph.
+This behavior can be nested further into the graph to form `A.B.C` or the graph can support multiple parents: `A.B` and `E.B` are both virtual entities that share the same data composed from `B` but can additionally receive their own specific components.

 # Virtual entity lifecycle